AK-Homberger/NMEA2000-Data-Sender/README.md

 The ESP32 in this project is an ESP32 NODE MCU from AzDelivery.
 Pin layout for other ESP32 devices might differ.

 For the ESP32 CAN bus, I used the "Waveshare SN65HVD230 Can Board" as transceiver.
 It works well with the ESP32.
-You have to define the correct GPIO ports in the header files for the NMEA2000 library (see documentation).
+The correct GPIO ports are defined in the main sketch.
 For this project, I use the pins GPIO4 for CAN RX and GPIO2 for CAN TX.

 - The 12 Volt is reduced with a DC Step-Down_Converter (D24V10F5, https://www.pololu.com/product/2831).